UK National Institute for Health and Care Excellence (NICE)

 - 1.2 The CardioQ-ODM should be considered for use in patients undergoing major or high-risk surgery or other surgical patients in whom a clinician would consider using invasive cardiovascular monitoring.

 - 3.1 Clinical outcomes relevant to the use of the CardioQ-ODM are mortality, peri-operative complications, reductions in the use of central venous catheters, length of critical care and in-hospital stay and re-admission rates.
-Full details of all clinical outcomes considered by the Committee are available in the assessment report at NICE guidance

 - 6.1 The Committee concluded that the available data support a clinical benefit and a cost saving when the CardioQ-ODM is used in patients undergoing major or high-risk surgery or other surgical patients in whom a clinician would consider using invasive cardiac monitoring.